gregvarghese/dotfiles/README.md

     gitmodified - Return number of modified files in folder gituntracked - Return number of untracked files in folder gitpullall - Pulls all remotes
+    gitoops - useful if you just pushed some code and realised you missed something

 # Aliases